pyiron/pyiron_base/CONTRIBUTING.rst

 2. Automatically create PyPi package

-  After the tag is created, a the `Deploy-Workflow`_ is triggered, which creates the PyPi Package.
+  After the tag is created, the `Deploy-Workflow`_ is triggered, which creates the PyPi Package.
   The configuration of the release is included in the setup.ctg file (https://github.com/pyiron/pyiron_base/blob/master/setup.cfg).
-  This Workflow first installs all dependencies, then converts these dependencies and builds the package.
+  This Workflow first installs all dependencies, then allows for future versions of the dependencies and builds the package.
 After that the package is published to `pip`_.

 3. Automatically create conda-forge package